myaomeow/myaomeow.github.io/_pages/java/binary-search.md

 In a **public-private pair**, we have a **public**, non-recursive method that only includes the parameters that the client really wants, and a **private**, recursive method that includes the all the parameters that we need for recursion.
 {: .notice--info}

-> ## Comparing Linear Search and Binary Search

-Let's write a program to give us an idea of how much faster binary search can be when compared to linear search.
-Run the following program to compare the behavior of binary search vs. linear search for different sizes arrays to search through.
-What do you notice? _Note: I would recommend running the program multiple times to try to get somewhat consistent results._

-<iframe height="1000px" width="100%" src="https://repl.it/@myaomeow/SearchComparison?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 > ## Sorting Non-Integers: Lexicographic Sorting

 For integers, it is fairly easy to know what it means to "sort" elements.
 This is because there is a standard definition of what integers are greater than, less than, and equal to other integers.